mariahcoleno/ImageAnnotationToolV2/hypothesis_annotator/README.md

 - Output: Generates `hypothesis_data.csv` (e.g., 380 bytes) and `hypotheses.sqlite` (e.g., 12KB).
 - Note: GUI starts with "Labeled: X/3" based on prior labels in `hypotheses.sqlite`.
 "Undo blocked: idx=0" appears if no new actions are available to undo.

-### Note
+### Project Structure
-- Sample image (ssc2019-15b-med.jpg) included in `images/` for testing.
+- images
+  - galaxy.jpg
+  - ssc2019-15b-med.jpg
+- screenshots
+  - image_hypothesis_GUI.png
+  - Text_hypothesis_GUI.png
+- hypothesis_annotator.py
+- README.md
+- requirements.txt

 ### Tips
 - To annotate your own images:
   1. Add your own images (e.g., from ~/Downloads, ~/Pictures/, or a dataset like NASA "Galaxies Images") to images/: `cp /path/to/your/images/sample.png images/`
      - **Note**:
        - Images can be in various formats supported by Pillow (e.g., `.jpg`, `.png`, `.bmp`, `.gif`)
        - To find your image path and copy your images to `images/`:
          - Option 1: Use a Separate Terminal
            - Open a new terminal window or tab.
            - Navigate to your images directory: `cd ~/Downloads/` (adjust as needed).
            - Run `pwd` to get the path, e.g., `/Users/yourusername/Downloads/`.
            - Copy that path.
 Then go back to your original terminal (still in hypothesis_annotation/), and use it in the cp command.
          - Option 2: Use your File Explorer
            - On macOS, right-click a file in Finder, hold the Option key, and select "Copy [filename] as Pathname" to get the full path (e.g., /Users/yourusername/Downloads/image1.jpg).
 Remove the filename to get the directory path.
            - On Windows or Linux, you can drag the folder into the terminal to see its path.
            - Use that path in the cp command without leaving `hypothesis_annotator/`.
          - Option 3: Type the Path Directly
            - If you already know where your images are (e.g., ~/Downloads/), just use that in the cp command.
            - You can also start typing the path in the terminal and use tab completion to fill it in.
   2. Add your images to the database:
      - Open SQLite terminal: `sqlite3 hypotheses.sqlite`
      - At the sqlite> prompt: `"INSERT INTO hypotheses (data, modality, hypothesis) VALUES ('images/sample.png', 'image', 'Your hypothesis');"`